Painter’s tapes can be classified into different categories based on colors like blue tape, yellow tape, etc.

 After the job is done wait until the surface is completely dry.

-Step 2- Application
+Step 2- Apply the Tape

-Now you can apply the painter’s tape.
+Once the surface is clean, you can apply the tape.

 Using a painter’s tape applicator can speed up the process and is generally recommended if you have a large project at hand.